 2 nights in Lyon based on twin sharing basis.

-Arrival transfer from Paris Airport to Hotel on private car.
+Arrival airport transfer in Paris on private car.

-Departure transfer from Lyon Hotel to Airport on private car.
+Departure airport transfer in Lyon on private car.

 Complimentary travel insurance.